 Separating Your Decoupaged Drawers

 Remember that we used one large piece of decoupage tissue over two drawers?
 Now we need to separate them.
-Using a sharp Exacto knife, carefully cut the paper down the center to separate the drawers.
+Using a sharp Exacto knife or craft knife, carefully cut the paper down the center to separate the drawers.
 You should be able to feel with your finger first to find where to cut.
 I tend to replace my blades often to ensure that they are sharp for each project.
 So I have these Exacto knives that I ordered online because they come with multiple blades.
 You can find them HERE.

 Now you can pull your decoupaged drawers apart.